๐Ÿฅ–Linear Modeling Theory

 Vector Spaces and Subspaces

-• Subspaces are vector spaces contained within larger spaces, such as the column space or null space of a matrix
+• Subspaces are vector spaces contained within larger spaces, such as the column space or null space of a matrix.

-Compare: Span vs. Basis—span describes what a set of vectors can generate, while basis describes the minimal set needed to generate it.
+Compare: Span vs. Basis โ€” span describes what a set of vectors can generate, while a basis is the minimal set needed to generate it.
 If asked to find the dimension of a solution space, you're really being asked to find a basis and count its vectors.

 Transformations and Mappings

 Linear transformations are functions that preserve the structure of vector spaces.
-Matrices are simply the computational representation of these transformations.
+Matrices are the computational representation of these transformations.

 Linear Transformations

-• Linearity means T(u+v)=T(u)+T(v)T(\mathbf{u} + \mathbf{v}) = T(\mathbf{u}) + T(\mathbf{v}) and T(cv)=cT(v)T(c\mathbf{v}) = cT(\mathbf{v})—the transformation respects addition and scaling
+• Linearity means T(u+v)=T(u)+T(v)T(\mathbf{u} + \mathbf{v}) = T(\mathbf{u}) + T(\mathbf{v}) and T(cv)=cT(v)T(c\mathbf{v}) = cT(\mathbf{v}).
+The transformation respects addition and scaling.

-• Every linear transformation has a matrix representation, so analyzing transformations reduces to analyzing matrices
+• Every linear transformation from Rn\mathbb{R}^n to Rm\mathbb{R}^m has an mร—nm \times n matrix representation, so analyzing transformations reduces to analyzing matrices.

 Eigenvalues and Eigenvectors

-Compare: Linear Transformations vs. Eigenanalysis—a general transformation can rotate, stretch, and shear vectors in complex ways, but eigenanalysis finds the "natural" directions where behavior is simple (pure scaling).
+Compare: Linear Transformations vs. Eigenanalysis โ€” a general transformation can rotate, stretch, and shear vectors in complex ways, but eigenanalysis finds the directions where behavior is simple (pure scaling).
 This simplification is why eigenvalues appear in stability conditions and dimensionality reduction.

 Solving Systems: Methods and Structure